gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 **Classic 0.0.14a_08**
 - Sand and Gravel do not fall into liquids allowing for sand and gravel floating above water
+- Dandelions and Poppys would block water and lava sources

 **Classic 0.0.19a_04**
 - Sponges would not update to a Wet Sponge when used, allowing for weird, unobtainable positions and states of water